x-atlas-consortia/ubkg-neo4j/Generation_framework/README.md

 The order appears to be of particular importance for custom ontologies such as HUBMAP and UNIPROTKB.

-### Run times by ontology
+### Triplet conversion times by ontology

-The approximate complete run time for creating the CSV files associated with 15 ontologies is about 26 hrs on a MacBook Pro 2.6 GHz 6-core I7 /w 32 GB 2667 MHz memory.
+The build script is run on a local development machine.
+The bulk of the processing involves the PheKnowLator conversion of OWL files to OWLNETS triple store files.

-Sample times per ontology:
+Sample OWLNETS conversion times per ontology when run on a MacBook Pro 32 GB M1 running Ventura:

 * PATO: 1 minute
 * UBERON: 4 minutes
 * CL: 3 minutes